 - Chop the onion into small cubes or pass it through a food processor, either way is good.
 Do the same with the garlic clove.

 - Heat the olive oil in a pot.
-Sauté the onion in the pan and leave it on the heat for four or five minutes, until it becomes transparent.
+Sauté the onion in the pan and leave it on the heat for four minutes, until it becomes transparent.
 Add the garlic and cook for one more minute.
 Be careful not to burn the garlic (very important)

 - Add the chopped tomato, oregano, salt, and pepper.
 Add a glass and half of water.
 Cover the pot and leave over medium heat for 30 minutes.
 Stir every 5 minutes so that the sauce does not burn.

 - Let it cool down and put it in the blender for one minute.
 When the sauce is ready, you can immediately make your pizzas or keep them in the fridge.
 If you freeze or vacuum pack it, you can easily preserve it for 8 months.